 This also meant we couldn’t have other auxiliary input devices – it would be nice to have (and very easy to engineer) a pass-through mode on the Alexa unit so it simply switches itself into the circuit when it needs to say or play something.
 Or to have multiple inputs and simply command Alexa to switch which input/source it feeds out to the car stereo.
 We also have a satellite radio player and an MP3 player that we sometimes feed into the car’s audio system, and now we can’t.

 We could add a mixer box so that all three units could “share” the one input, but that is starting to become a bit complicated for most people.
-Another solution that Amazon could have adopted is to include a speaker in the unit itself, the same as they do with their Echo Dot devices.
+Another solution that Amazon could have adopted – perhaps the best of all solutions – is to include a speaker in the unit itself, the same as they do with their Echo Dot devices.

 The other consideration depends on your phone’s data plan.
 If your phone has a data plan that you never use up each month, you won’t mind having the Echo Auto use a bit more data.
 But if you’re paying by the GB (eg on Google Fi) or if you’re often using up all your included data and sometimes having to pay extra for more, you might notice an increase in data use and an associated extra cost.